alexishuf/fastersparql/fastersparql-operators/README.md

 - `Distinct(S)`
 - `Project(S, variables)`
 - `Filter(S, expr)`
+- `FilterExists(S, negated, F)`
 - `Minus(L, R)` (removes from `L` all solutions compatible with at least one solution in `R`)

+> Since fastersparql does not model namespaces, `FilterExists`, which
+> corresponds to `FILTER EXISTS` and `FILTER NOT EXSITS` takes a whole query
+> as filter.
+The filter query can be a SELECT or ASK.

 All these operators have `run` amd `checkedRun` methods that receives the inputs listed within parenthesis above and return a `Results`.
 These two methods